lostkuma/IronHack16s/README.md

 	* Nearby stores will be displayed after centering with drop pin
 	* Click on marker
 		* Info window displays store name, address, link to google map
-		* Side menu displays detailed information
+		* Side menu tab basic information displays detailed information
+		* Tabs are initialized at Weather, if tabs not at "Basic" or "Compare" when click on markers, it will automatically switch to "Basic" tab
-		* Side menu has button "Get Direction", click on button
+		* Side menu "Basic" has button "Get Direction", click on button
 			* displays driving route
 			* info window displays distance and travel time

 * Data Visualization
+	* Current traffic condition directly displayed on map
+	* Day and night weather displayed with numbers on images
+	* Wind speed and direction, humidity displayed with gauges
-	* Radar chart for single store's features
+	* Aster chart with labels for single store's features
+	* Stacked to grouped Bar Graph for three stores comparison
+	* side menu tab 1 - Current weather
+		* show today's day and night temperature
+		* show today's wind speed and direction, and humidity
-	* side menu tab 1 - basic info
+	* side menu tab 2 - Basic info
 		* name, phone, website, today's open hour and rating if the store have them
-		* radar chart for detailed features
+		* aster chart with overall points and labels for detailed features
+		* hover over aster chart colors show info window with points
-	* side menu tab 2 - compare stores (need further edition)
+	* side menu tab 3 - Compare stores
-		* compare three stores information with radar chart
+		* compare recent added three stores information with bar chart with labels
-		* features of the stores are displayed for choices
+		* reset button to reset the compared data
+		* can choose grouped data or stacked data for better comparison
-	* side menu tab 3 - seasonal vegetable chart
+	* side menu tab 4 - Seasonal vegetable chart
 		* seasonal vegetables for this month are displayed
+	* side menu tab 5 - Store directory
+		* The list of search results of stores

 * Interation Form:
-	* Information output: store links and link to google maps, google map place details output for each store.
-Store directory on the third page
+	* Information output: store links and link to google maps, google map place details output, directions, distance, and travel time for each store.
+Store directory tab to show detailed information
-	* Operation option: switch between tabs, turn on/off features, current date, time and weather displayed on top right and will disappear if browser window gets small.
-App starts with a cover which can scroll down with animation when clicking on buttons and navigation bar on top
+	* Operation option: switch between different tabs, change store compare display methods.
+App starts with a cover which can scroll down with animation when clicking on buttons and navigation bar on top, and can scroll back up to home with full pages
-	* Information input: click to get direction, turn on/off features for comparison of stores
+	* Information input: choose which stores information to be displayed and directly out of the map
-	* Interaction with map: click on markers, info window displays, get directions
+	* Interaction with map: turn on/off traffic layers, click on markers, info window displays, get directions
-	* Interaction with data visualization: Store directory link to website, checkboxes enable/disable features for comparison which will change the data displayed
+	* Interaction with data visualization: Hover over the aster chart, detailed info window will display, store directory link to website, change display methods of the bar chart to show either grouped data or stacked data

 **Content**
 * README.txt  --This file.